World Meteorological Organization: Meteorological codes

 In keeping with its mandate to promote the standardization of meteorological observations, the WMO maintains numerous code forms for the representation and exchange of meteorological, oceanographical, and hydrological data.
 The traditional code forms, such as SYNOP, CLIMAT and TEMP, are character-based and their coding is position-based.
 Newer WMO code forms are designed for portability, extensibility and universality.
-These are BUFR, CREX, and, for gridded geo-positioned data, GRIB.
+These are BUFR, and, for gridded geo-positioned data, GRIB.

 Recognitions received

 In 2007, the Intergovernmental Panel on Climate Change (IPCC), a joint creation of the WMO and the United Nations Environment Programme (UNEP), received the Nobel Peace Prize "for their efforts to build up and disseminate greater knowledge about anthropogenic (man-made) climate change, and to lay the foundations for the measures that are needed to counteract such change."

 World Meteorological Day

 The World Meteorological Day is held annually on 23 March.

 Use of the International System of Units

 WMO states that "the International System of Units (SI) should be used as the system of units for the evaluation of meteorological elements included in reports for international exchange."
 The following units, which include units which are not SI units, are recommended by the WMO for meteorological observations: